JonathanUhler/Networking-Lib/README.md

 # Networking-Lib
-A C-style, byte-oriented networking library for Java.
+A C-style, byte-oriented networking library.
 Networking-Lib provides safety utilities and a more convenient API on top of the existing `java.net.[Server]Socket` and `javax.net.ssl.SSL[Server]Socket` classes.

+An equivalent API, with the same CRC and header management, is also provided for Python.

 # Dependencies